jona00001/Sales_Analysis/README.md

 # Sales_Analysis

-Using Python for data analyst
+Using Python for data analyst to answer the following,

 Question 1: What was the best month for sales?
 How much was earned that month?
 Question 2: What city sold the most product?